Question for Short Debate

 “precisely the conditions likely to produce festering grievances, to foster unrest and even to reignite conflict”.

 As we have heard, one of the key undertakings in the resolution was security sector reform, including repealing and replacing the draconian Prevention of Terrorism Act.
-I very much support the United Kingdom’s call on the Sri Lankan Government to deliver on its commitments laid out in the UN resolution at the Human Rights Council on 11 September.
+I very much support the United Kingdom’s call on the Sri Lankan Government to deliver on their commitments laid out in the UN resolution at the Human Rights Council on 11 September.
 I welcome our Government’s actions in that respect.

 President Sirisena held a meeting with the UN High Commissioner for Human Rights, Zeid Ra’ad Al Hussein, on the margins of the recent UN General Assembly.
 He was told by the commissioner to accelerate the pace of fulfilling all the obligations in the 2015 consensual resolution.
 However, President Sirisena argued that hastening the process would give an undue advantage to extremists and invited the high commissioner to visit Sri Lanka next year to see progress.